-In this article you learned the importance of probiotics in controlling eczema.
-As a parent, you are very eager to stop your child’s suffering and probably added a lot of foods which should contain probiotics to your child’s diet.
+In this article, you learned the importance of probiotics in controlling eczema.
+As a parent, you are very eager to stop your child’s suffering and probably added a lot of foods that should contain probiotics to your child’s diet.
 But before you check probiotics off your list, are you sure your child is getting as many benefits as you believe?

 Unfortunately, most yogurts marketed for children aren’t giving your child any probiotic benefits.

 They are made from over-processed fermented dairy products.
 The process of fermenting dairy, freezing it for transport, heat-lamp drying it to powdered form, and then reconstituting it into your child’s yogurt is done at the cost of nutrients.
 Not only are you not getting probiotics, but you also are not getting any of the calcium and vitamins you expect either.

 Reconstituted yogurt powder does not give the yogurt a creamy texture.
 Therefore, soybeans and soy oil are pureed together and added as filler.
 This does achieve the texture goal but falls far short of the nutrient goal.
 In fact, soy adds an additional supply of hormones and potential allergens which could make your child’s eczema worse.
 Furthermore, processed soy will bind to the probiotics present in the intestinal system which means you actually end up with fewer probiotics than you started with.